eltay89/DocuChat/README.md

 ## 🙏 Acknowledgments

-Special thanks to **Pietro Schirano** and **Doriandarko** for their foundational work on AI tools and agent systems.
-Their innovative approaches to tool integration and LLM orchestration have significantly influenced the design of DocuChat's tool system.
+Special thanks to **Pietro Schirano** for his foundational work on AI tools and agent systems.
+His innovative approaches to tool integration and LLM orchestration have significantly influenced the design of DocuChat's tool system.

 ### Pietro Schirano 🎯
 **Passionate AI engineer on a mission to democratize AI tools**